gkorpal/gkorpal.github.io/_drafts/python-arithmetic-geometry.md

 |Mathematica/Maple ([Macsyma](https://en.wikipedia.org/wiki/Macsyma))| Symbolic Computations (UG mathematics) | Maxima  | NumPy + Matplotlib + SymPy |
 |Magma | Algebraic Number Theory, Algebraic Geometry and Combinatorics | SageMath (FLINT + PARI/GP + GAP + Singular + ...) | ?? |

 However, RStudio is the only open source alternative which has been able to overtake the proprietary software.
 This is because other alternatives [don't have any industry backing](https://gkorpal.github.io/files/bp.pdf).
-Moreover, SageMath's [motto](https://gkorpal.github.io/files/icms_2010.pdf) "building the car instead of reinventing the wheel" [overcomplicated things](https://sagemath.blogspot.com/2014/08/what-is-sagemathcloud-lets-clear-some.html) by trying to [integrate "all" open source programs](https://www.sagemath.org/links-components.html) using Python, instead of just building the relevant Python libraries which would act as an alternative to Magma.
+Moreover, SageMath's [motto](https://gkorpal.github.io/files/icms_2010.pdf) "building the car instead of reinventing the wheel" [overcomplicated things](https://sagemath.blogspot.com/2014/08/what-is-sagemathcloud-lets-clear-some.html) by trying to [integrate "all" open source programs](https://www.sagemath.org/links-components.html) using Python, instead of just building the relevant Python libraries (like, [CyPARI2](https://github.com/sagemath/cypari2))  which would act as an alternative to Magma.
 However, SageMath evolved into [CoCalc](https://cocalc.com/index.html) to become more user-friendly and is able to support further development via [LMFDB project](https://www.lmfdb.org/acknowledgment).

 # Python configuration